 The balance in the Museum works using an electric motor to power its mechanism but originally these machines would have been driven by a shaft fixed to the ceiling of the weighing room.
 This shaft was in turn powered by a steam engine.
 Once the balance is in motion the movement of a slide pushes the bottom coin in the feeder stack forward and onto a scale pan on one side of a balance beam.
 Once this happens the coin takes up a position relative to the counterweight on the other side of the beam.
 If it is heavier than the counterweight it will be lower, and if it is light it will be higher, working like traditional kitchen scales.
 The position of the balance beam is then fixed by an automatic grip and when the next coin is pushed onto the scale pan the previous one is pushed into one of three slots, according to its weight.
 The balance would weigh and sort coins in this manner at a rate of no more than 20 or so per minute.
 The machines had to run at a steady pace as time was needed to allow them to weigh each coin accurately.
 At this speed each machine could weigh approximately 10,000 coins per day, nowhere near the amount required to keep up with production.
 At its peak therefore, the weighing room contained over 50 of these balances.

-The worker shown above is an older man but the machine was so simple to use that even young boys could be employed to stack coins on the feeder protruding from its top.
+The machine was so simple to use that anyone, even young boys, could be employed to stack coins on the feeder protruding from its top.
 The most important point for the worker to remember was not to let the machines run dry as this would damage their delicate mechanism.